Run Frontier-Scale AI

 $ lean run lean-agent-35b

-Single binary.
+Single binary, 15 MB.
 No Python, no Docker, no cloud dependency.

 Runs on Consumer Hardware